mailersend/mailersend-java/README.md

     // you can add personalization for each recipient separately email.addPersonalization(recipient, "var2 name", "personalization value");

-    // you can also add POJOs as advanced personalization provided they can be serialized to JSON via Gson and do not have any object properties
+    // you can also add POJOs as personalization provided they can be serialized to JSON via Gson and do not have any object properties
     MyPojo obj = new MyPojo();
     obj.property1 = "property 1 value";
     obj.array1 = {1, 2, 3, 4};